trup40/DotNetBundlePatcher/README.md

 ## ☕ Donate

 This project is free and open-source.
-If you find them useful and would like to support the development process, you can buy me a coffee using the crypto addresses below! 🚀
+If you find this useful and would like to support the development process, you can buy me a coffee using the crypto addresses below! 🚀

 ### 🪙 Crypto Donations